 We discovered and developed the first medicines to treat the underlying cause of cystic fibrosis (CF), a rare, life-threatening genetic disease.
 In addition to clinical development programs in CF, Vertex has more than a dozen ongoing research programs focused on the underlying mechanisms of other serious diseases.

 Founded in 1989 in Cambridge, Massachusetts, our corporate headquarters is now located in Boston’s Innovation District, and our international headquarters is in London, United Kingdom.
 We currently employ approximately 2,500 people in the United States, Europe, Canada, Australia and Latin America with nearly two-thirds of our staff dedicated to research and development.

 Vertex is consistently recognized as one of the industry’s top places to work by Science Magazine, The Boston Globe, Boston Business Journal and the San Diego Business Journal.

-Vertex offers a variety of 2-year post-PharmD fellowships in Clinical Pharmacology, Global Medical Affairs, Global Regulatory Affairs, and Simulation Modeling in collaboration with Northeastern University’s School of Pharmacy.
+Vertex offers a variety of 2-year post-PharmD fellowships in Clinical Pharmacology, Global Safety, Global Medical Affairs, Regulatory Affairs, Clinical Scientist, and Medical Writing in collaboration with Northeastern University’s School of Pharmacy.